-SIZE OF GRANTS: In 2017, the Morris Family Foundation will distribute $64,250.
-Applications for less than this amount are accepted; you need not request the entire amount.
+SIZE OF GRANTS: In 2018, the maximum grant amount will be $77,500.
+Applications for less than the stated amount are accepted; you need not request the entire amount.
+In 2017, grant awards ranged from $5,000 to $30,000.
 We often make grants to multiple organizations in a single cycle.
-The most important consideration is that the size of your request is in line with the project you are proposing.
+The most important consideration is that the size of your request is in line with the scope of the project you are proposing.

-Grant applications will be due by 11:59pm Central Time on Monday, October 9.
+The 2018 application cycle is now open.
+Grant applications are due by midnight Central time on Friday, October 5, 2018.
 Early applications are welcome and encouraged.

 A Strong Proposal Is:

 Short.
 We have a particular interest in underserved populations and do not wish to unintentionally penalize organizations that may have less-developed grant-writing capabilities.
 We want you to focus on your mission, not applications.